bruvellu/cephalic-furrow/3-text/furrow.md

 We studied cephalic furrow mutants to understand how defects in cephalic furrow formation impact the tissue interactions at the head--trunk boundary during gastrulation.
-In *btd* and *eve* mutant embryos, the cephalic furrow fails to invaginate and is entirely absent, but a late fold appears in the cephalic region of *eve* mutants [@Vincent1997-fa].
-To understand the origin of this late fold and verify if they also form in *btd* mutants, we generated flies with a fluorescent background and the loss-of-function alleles for *btd* or *eve*.
+We generated flies with a fluorescent background and the loss-of-function alleles for *btd* or *eve*.
 We then acquired *in toto* live imaging data of mutant embryos using lightsheet microscopy, and analyzed the pattern, dynamics, and variability of folding events compared to the cephalic furrow formation.

 <!--TODO: Tissue flow analyses without CF-->